ChrisMay57/rockets/README.md

 # SSI Rockets Software Repository

-# Lighning IMU Logger
+# DataLogging

-  Inertial measurement unit logging software for the Developed for the Stanford Space Initiative Tier 3 rocket team, "Lightning" rocket program.
+  Inertial measurement unit logging software for microcontrollers.
   Prints pitch, roll, heading, distributed temperatures, and light environment to serial and a local SD card.
 Built on libraries and examples provided by Adafruit.